 Danielle Lemky (she/her)

-Danielle Lemky (she/her) is a Registered Provisional Psychologist in Alberta and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
+Danielle Lemky (she/her) is a Registered Psychologist in Alberta and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
 She completed a Bachelor of Arts degree with a major in psychology at Mount Royal University and holds a Master of Counselling degree from Athabasca University.

 Danielle’s journey into supporting others began with a personal loss.
 She has a strong desire to help people work through the difficult feelings tied to grief, isolation, stigma, and trauma associated with varying forms of loss and bereavement, knowing the experience of this herself.